spree/spree-guides/content/integration/consuming.md

 ### Synchronous Response

 A synchronous response indicates that the message has been completed / processed within the normal HTTP request / response cycle.
-Most endpoints perform synchronously as the Hub is configured to wait for up to 180 seconds for a response from an endpoint which is generally sufficient for processing most messages.
+Most endpoints perform synchronously as the hub is configured to wait for up to 180 seconds for a response from an endpoint which is generally sufficient for processing most messages.

 The synchronous response must contain at minimum the `message_id` of the message that was processed, and may additionally contain any / all of the following optional fields:

-* _messages_ - An array of new messages that should be accepted onto the internal queue of the Hub as a result of the message being processed, for example the Mandrill endpoint consumes the _new:order_ message and generates an _order:confirmation:sent_ message as a result.
+* _messages_ - An array of new messages that should be accepted onto the internal queue of the hub as a result of the message being processed, for example the Mandrill endpoint consumes the _new:order_ message and generates an _order:confirmation:sent_ message as a result.
 For details on the specific fields required please review [Pushing Messages](push).
 * _events_ - An array of new events which should be logged as a result of the message being processed.
 * _parameters_ - Configuration variables to be persisted to the store which can be included in the payload of future messages.